 - Unnecessary features that solve presumed problems

-- Complexity of SEO Plugins introduce numerous bugs
+- Complexity of SEO Plugins introduce numerous bugs and conflicts with other plugins

 - Greater control over SEO